mattriley/node-module-composer/README.md

 ## Fitness functions

-Module Composer can describe the dependency graph to enable _fitness functions_ for appropriate coupling.
+Module Composer can describe the dependency graph to enable _fitness functions_ on coupling.

 > An architectural fitness function, as defined in Building Evolutionary Architectures, provides an objective integrity assessment of some architectural characteristics, which may encompass existing verification criteria, such as unit testing, metrics, monitors, and so on.<br/>[Thoughtworks](https://www.thoughtworks.com/en-au/radar/techniques/architectural-fitness-function)

+Inappropriate coupling leads to brittle designs that can be difficult to reason about, difficult to change and difficult to test.

 Here's an example fitness function in the form of a unit test that asserts the view layer is not directly coupled to the persistance layer.
 The `compose` function here refers to the composition root.